 To enter Iceland you need a valid Schengen Visa.
 So, the only visitors who don’t need a visa, are travelers with a nationality from a country that is part of the Schengen States.

 All visitors need to carry a passport that is valid until you leave Iceland.
 For visitors that have a nationality outside the Schengen states, your passport must be valid until at least 3 months after you leave Iceland.

 A visa for Iceland is usually issued by the embassies of Sweden, Denmark or Norway and costs €60.
 Check the site of the Icelandic Government to figure out whether you need a visa and where you can apply for one.

 Nothing is as annoying as feeling sick in a foreign country.
-Nevertheless is this something you can’t always prevent.
+Nevertheless, this is something you can’t always prevent.
 An accident can happen at any time, like a sprained ankle during a hike.

 Transport costs to get around in Iceland

 There are a couple of options when it comes to getting around in Iceland.
 You can bring your own vehicle when you travel to Iceland by ferry.
-It is also possible to rent a car or camper and you can also get around by bus.
+It is also possible to rent a car or camper, and you can also get around by bus.
 Below I’ll tell you what each transport method will cost you.

 Bringing your own car